 - In the command line, copy-paste these lines one by one and press Enter after each:

-5: Restart Update services
+7. Restart Update services

-Similarly to every other application, Windows 10 updates are downloaded and stored prior to installation.
+Like every other application, Windows 10 updates are downloaded and stored before installation.
 This procedure accompanies various services and one folder (SoftwareDistribution).

-6: Remove peripheral devices
+8. Remove peripheral devices

-Peripheral devices (or more importantly, their respective drivers) can bring a bag of update issues.
-The problem with legacy drivers and Windows 10 is well-known, but still hard to resolve as the functional drivers lack and generic drivers won’t suffice.
+Peripheral devices (or, more importantly, their respective drivers) can bring a bag of update issues.
+The problem with legacy drivers and Windows 10 is well-known but still hard to resolve as the functional drivers lack, and generic drivers won’t suffice.

 After the major update is successfully installed, you can reconnect the device (or devices) and look for updates.
 Just don’t forget to disable the driver updates if you manage to find the working legacy driver and install it manually.

-8: Update with the Update Assistant
+9. Update with the Update Assistant

 Updating Windows 10 via the standard OTA updates was far from flawless since the introduction.
 Especially when updates are major releases – basically different versions of the system.

-9: Use Media Creation Tool
+10. Use Media Creation Tool

-- Download Media Creation Tool by following this link.
+- Download Media Creation Tool.